-Join Mike Chapple for an in-depth discussion in this video Mandatory access controls, part of CompTIA Security+ Exam Prep (SY0-401): Access Control and Identity Management.
+Join Mike Chapple for an in-depth discussion in this video Mandatory access controls, part of CompTIA Security+ (SY0-401) Cert Prep: Access Control and Identity Management.

 - Mandatory access control systems…are the most stringent type of access control.…In mandatory access control, or MAC systems,…the operating system itself…restricts the permissions that may be granted…to users and processes on system resources.…Users themselves cannot modify permissions.…For this reason, MAC is rarely fully implemented…on production systems outside of highly secure environments.…MAC is normally implemented…as a rule-based access control system…where users and resources have labels…and the operating system makes access control decisions…by comparing those labels.…